MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     **Note:** If a **Windows protected your PC** pop-up warning is displayed, select **More info** and then select **Run anyway** at the bottom of the pop-up to continue.
 At this point, a **Lab setup** window will appear on the screen.

-4. It may take up to 1 minute before a **Pick an account** window appears (if the **Lab setup** window appears on top of the **Pick and account** window, then select inside the **Pick an account** window to bring it to the front so that you can access it).
-S<br/>
+4. It may take up to 1 minute before a **Pick an account** window appears (if the **Lab setup** window appears on top of the **Pick and account** window, then select inside the **Pick an account** window to bring it to the front so that you can access it). <br/>

-    Select the administrator account provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**; where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+    Select the tenant administrator account provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**; where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 On the **Enter password** window, enter the **Administrative Password** provided by your lab hosting provider and then select **Sign in**.

-5. Because MFA is required for all user sign-ins using this trial tenant, and since the MOD Administrator is already signed in to this Microsoft 365 tenant on LON-CL1, a **Verify your identity** window appears.
-Select the **Text +X XXX-XXX-XXnn** field (where **nn** are the final two digits of your phone number).
-This is the same phone number that you used to previously sign-in as the MOD Administrator on LON-CL1.
-Microsoft will send a verification code to your phone.

-6. Retrieve the verification code from the text message that is sent to your phone.

-7. In the **Enter code** window, enter the 6-digit verification code in the code field and then select **Verify**.

-8. A **Pick an account** window will appear.
-On this window, select **MOD Administrator** from the list of available accounts.
-If prompted, enter the **Administrative Password** provided by your lab hosting provider and then select **Sign in**.
+If required, complete the MFA sign-in process. <br/>

     **Important:** The **Lab Setup** process has a time-out of 5 minutes.
 If you fail to type in your credentials within this 5 minute time frame, a pop-up message displaying **Lab Setup Failed.
 EXITING...** will appear.
-Select **Ok**, close the Microsoft Sign-on window, and repeat steps 3-8.
+Select **Ok**, close the Microsoft Sign-on window, and repeat steps 3-4.

-    **Note:** It may take up to 5 minutes for the lab setup process to complete.
+    **Note:** Once you finish signing in, it may take up to 5 minutes for the lab setup process to complete.

-9. Once the lab setup process has completed, a pop-up message displaying **Lab Setup Completed.
+5. Once the lab setup process has completed, a pop-up message displaying **Lab Setup Completed.
 EXITING...** will appear.
 Select **Ok** and proceed.

 Congratulations!
 You have completed all the steps to initialize your lab tenant.
 You are now ready to perform the remaining lab exercises.